portalpayments/portalwallet/CODING_GUIDELINES.md

 ## Use async/await.

 No .then() or callbacks.
+This allows us to read code more easily as the flow always passes to the next line.
 If you need to use a callback function, use `promisify` then expose the promisified version from `functions.ts`